magemonkeystudio/fusion/doc/features/Features.md

 This is the part of crafting that is always the same.
 Now lets look further into the different mechanisms.

 #### Queue-Mechanism
 Queue is a mechanism that allows you to queue multiple recipes in a row so that once the first is finished, the seconds 'starts' to craft in the **background**.
-You will have a detailed overview of queuing under the [Queuing Items](#)-Section later.
-For now, it's important that those queue-slots are defined as a '-' in the pattern of your gui, which can look like the following:
+Those queue-slots are defined as a '-' in the pattern of your gui, which can look like the following:
 ![](../../images/browsing/queue_slot.png)<br>

 You then click on the desired recipe to add this item into the queue: